Employee Charitable Projects

 100 Acts of Kindness

-To further honor our firm’s 100-year legacy, Hood & Strong staff have initiated a year-long “100 Acts of Kindness” program, which will coordinate philanthropic activities throughout the year to help the underserved.
-We kicked off this initiative in January with a food drive for the San Francisco Food Bank and are continuing with other acts of kindness throughout the year.
+To further honor our firm’s 100-year legacy, Hood & Strong staff initiated a year-long “100 Acts of Kindness” program in 2017, which coordinated philanthropic activities throughout the year to help the underserved.

 Hood & Strong USF Scholarship

 Each year, Hood & Strong provides funding for the Robert A. Mellin Endowed Scholarship at the University of San Francisco.
 We honor Robert Mellin, a former Managing Partner at Hood & Strong, with this scholarship given annually to the top accounting student at the USF School of Management.